alifeee/ringram/README.md

 ### Other sizes

 Any size is reasonably possible.
 Larger ones will start to have LOTS of dots/dashes, so these should be very wrappable by this stage.

+## Notes on puzzle difficulty

+What makes puzzles easier or harder?
+I'm not sure.
+Here are some which could, or they might not.

+- Double letters (if two opposite letters are the same letter)
+- Middle-filled in letter.
+If a letter is filled in, in the middle, it makes its opposite side twin easier to guess
+- Rare letters?
+- If there is a row/column with no/few dots (and few dashes), or no/few dashes (and few dots)
+- If there is a combination of starting letters which, grammatically, can not result in many words which would fit there